 Nice idea, similar to something I worked on.
 You just need to give people your layout now

-www.readresearch.co.uk my website for UK diy audio people - designs, PCBs, kits and more
+www.readresearch.co.uk my website for UK diy audio people - designs, PCBs, modules and more.

 Join Date: Aug 2004